Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 The game has black-and-white graphics and looks like a comic strip.
 There are plenty of gags and humorous moments that will keep you entertained while solving intricate physics-based brain teasers.
 Escape Plan is a perfect game to keep you busy on a boring Sunday afternoon.

 Is it a 3D game?
 No wait.
-Is it a 2D platformer?
+Is it a 2D platform game?
 Well, it’s a brilliantly designed puzzler with levels in three-dimensional space, but a player can only view them from a 2D perspective.
 The 3D world of Fez comes alive when the player views it from 4 different angles.
 Switching to a different perspective will make it easier to solve puzzles, jump from one platform to another and make use of objects to finish levels.
 What seems impossible in a two-dimensional perspective can be an easy feat if you just switch to another viewing angle.

 The game has plenty of secrets, portals, platforms and rooms.
 The protagonist Gomez, tries to find out how his peaceful 2D world has turned into a three-dimensional mess and only you can help him solve this mystery.
 An angel tells him that the only way to stop it is to collect cubes.
 To do this, Gomez needs to collect keys, use them to crack puzzles and jump from one platform to another.

-Fez is not a pure platformer.
+Fez is not a pure platform game.
 There are those run-and-jump moments, but most of the time you will be jogging your grey cells than jumping from one ledge to another.
 There’s more exploration and puzzle-solving than platforming.
 Some puzzles are extremely challenging, forcing you to switch between multiple perspectives several times.

 This gem of a puzzler tests your patience with its well-crafted puzzles.
 It has amazing visuals and reminds me of a child’s pop-up book.
 It’s a magical land and a perfect playground for those who are crazy to solve hard-to-beat brain teasers.